michaelshiloh/robotaPsyche/lectureNotes.md

 }
 ````

-In-class exercise: Modify this function so that the behavior weights are not
+In-class exercise: Modify this function so that the behaviour weights are not
 constants.
 What happens if they change over time (according to a sine wave or
 Perlin noise)?
 Or if some vehicles are more concerned with seeking and others
 more concerned with separating?
-Can you introduce other steering behaviors as
+Can you introduce other steering behaviours as
 well?

-Look at the ideas from last week.
-Can we implement any yet?

 ##### Flocking

 Now we'll take another step towards autonomy.
 Can we describe individual
-behaviors which will cause a group?
+behaviours which will cause a group?

 The three rules of flocking.